uribe-convers/Online_Courses/Week5/Class_Notes_Week_5.md

     # >>> get_answer("Are you tired? ")
 ```

-# How to properly comment your
+# How to properly comment your code

 Start a line with a pound/hash character (`#`) so that's ignored.
 Try to write
 informative comments that make a *relationship* among the variables in your code.